Program Specific Estimate of Fees

 Immunization and Health Insurance Requirements (IHIR) Form

 All students admitted to the Program of Veterinary Technology must be immunized against Rabies and Tetanus (or be exempted by a physician), and must carry personal health insurance prior to matriculation at Manor College.
-The IHIR form must be completed by the student and signed by the attending physician as verification of immunization and health insurance coverage.
+The IIHR form must be completed by the student and signed by the attending physician as verification of immunization and health insurance coverage.
 Students will not be permitted to take any courses that require hands-on training with animals until this form is completed and returned to the Veterinary Technology Office.
 Students should make a copy of this form when completed for their own records.

 Please complete the IHIR together with the physician, and return it to the Veterinary Technology Office prior to August 30th.

-Download the IHIR Form
+Download the IIHR Form

-Find out more about the required immunizations.
+Find out more about the Required Immunizations

 DO NOT RETURN THE IHIR FORM TO THE ADMISSIONS OFFICE.
 MAKE SURE YOU SEND IT TO THE VETERINARY TECHNOLOGY OFFICE.